thetechdog/snap-sideloader-legacy/README.md

 Open the project CMakeLists file in Qt Creator, and then build.
 ## TODO
 - Toggle to install snap unconfined
 - Show installation progress instead of just alerting the user
+- Move install process to another thread to keep the UI responsive
 - Have it be able to open files straight from the file manager
 - Improve labels and text to be more intuitive
 - Handle errors better